 What Does a Healthy Link Profile Look Like?

 The answer will depend on the website, of course.
-In general, however, we consider a link profile healthy if:
+In general, however, we consider a link profile to be healthy if:

-- It has many organically acquired, high-authority backlinks with relevant, non-spammy anchor text,
+- It has many organically-acquired, high-authority backlinks with relevant, non-spam anchor text

 As mentioned, the actual breakdown of high-quality vs. low-quality links differs between sites.
 There is no golden measure to follow.

 For that reason, I always recommend the common sense approach.
-You will get some spammy links.
-As you'll see shortly, they are unavoidable.
-However, if the number of them gets suspiciously high, I recommend corrective action - disavowing them.
+You will get some spam links from low-quality websites linking to you – as you'll see shortly, they are unavoidable.
+However, if the number of them gets suspiciously high, I recommend corrective action: disavowing them.

 Another factor that affects the health of your link profile is the link quantity.
-Having many (good quality) links pointing to your site helps increase rankings.
-But if your domain has too many backlinks, or have acquired them too quickly, your link profile might raise suspicions and result in a penalty.
+Having many links point to your site helps increase rankings.
+But if your domain has too many links, or has acquired them too quickly, your link profile might raise suspicions and result in a penalty.

 How Do Toxic Links Happen?

 As part of our work at the Professional Services team, we regularly assist clients with backlink analysis.
 And if truth be told, we find low-quality, sometimes even toxic links on almost every site we review.